 How to Prevent Acidity - A Healthy Diet & Exercise

-If you want to do all that you can to reduce acid reflux one of the best remedies is healthy dietary choices, good sleep, low stress, and exercise.
-Here are a few more lifestyle changes you can make to cut down on your risks of acid reflux and indigestion rearing their head…
+If you want to do all that you can to reduce acid reflux some of the best remedies are making healthy dietary choices, getting good sleep, maintaining low stress, and regular exercise.
+Here are a few more lifestyle changes you can make to cut down on your risks of acid reflux and indigestion rearing their head:

 · Sit up for three hours after eating

 · Eat smaller meals more frequently as opposed to one large meal

 · Avoid food and drink that triggers the condition

 Herbal teas are the best option for acid reflux as they are free from caffeine and can bring a bounty of healing benefits.

 What kind of tea is good for acid reflux

 Any of the teas outlined above can help with acid reflux.
 The ones we like the best are ginger tea, chamomile tea, licorice tea, marshmallow root tea, turmeric tea, fennel tea, and slippery elm tea.

 Absolutely, ginger tea is full of anti-inflammatory properties which can reduce swelling in your digestive system and reduce acid reflux flareups.
 Ginger is one of the best home remedies for helping reduce digestive issues.